Strict Product Liability in Illinois

 There are exceptions to 735 ILCS 5/2-621.
 For example, if a non-manufacturer defendant had actual knowledge of the product defect, then the court cannot dismiss that defendant.
 And if the plaintiff is unable to recover against the manufacturer—such as when a statute of limitations has expired, or when the manufacturer is unable to satisfy a judgment—then the plaintiff can ask the court to reinstate a non-manufacturer defendant.

-Statutes of Limitations and Repose for Product Liability Claims
+Product Liability Statute of Limitations and Repose

 The standard two-year statute of limitations for personal-injury actions also applies to product liability claims.
 That is, if a person fails to file suit within two years of being injured, then he or she will not be allowed to sue for that injury.